 DMN_DBVISIT_INTERVAL = 600 DMN_MONITOR_INTERVAL = 5 DMN_DBVISIT_INTERVAL_DR = 600 DMN_MONITOR_INTERVAL_DR = 5

-The Interval and Monitor Interval parameters indicates the frequency of checking for new logs (DMN_MONITOR_INTERVAL), and if no logs are generated during a specified period - Dbvisit Standby version 8 will force a log switch (DMN_DBVISIT_INTERVAL).
+The Interval and Monitor Interval parameters indicate the frequency of checking for new logs (DMN_MONITOR_INTERVAL), and if no logs are generated during a specified period - Dbvisit Standby version 8 will force a log switch (DMN_DBVISIT_INTERVAL).

-In most cases the default values should be sufficient.
+In most cases, the default values should be sufficient.